by Matt Slick

 "And they have built the high places of Topheth, which is in the valley of the son of Hinnom, to burn their sons and their daughters in the fire, which I did not command, and it did not come into My mind," (Jer.
 7:31).

 Is the Lord actually saying that He did not think of something?
 Even in Open Theism, God knows all things actual as well as potential.
-That means God can know all things in the present tense as well as all possibilities of things that could exist.
-Certainly God who knew the past sins of Israel would have thought about them doing such sin--as horrible as it was.
+That means that God can know all things in the present tense as well as all possibilities of things that could exist.
+Certainly God who knew the past sins of Israel would have thought about their doing such sin--as horrible as it was.
 So, it doesn't make sense to interpret this as God admitting that He never thought of something.